 - Always prepare the framework ahead of time.
 Keep it simple.
 Include only the title and the learning objective at the top.
 Consider how to illustrate the main points.
 Place the main points strategically, leaving plenty of space to add details or art as your students join in the discussion.

-- Laminate the framework (ours or yours) of the anchor charts so you can use them again.
+- Laminate the framework of the anchor charts so you can use them again.
 Then, use dry-erase markers as you and your students expand on the topic.
 At the end of the unit, take a photo to refer to when writing next year’s lesson plans.
 Then, wipe off your comments and store the chart in a safe place until you need it again.

 - You can also create the framework with a common presentation program, allowing you to use pretty fonts and simple art or symbols.
 Then, project it onto the chart paper and trace it.

 - Don’t put everything you know about a topic in the framework, just the most important points.

 - Use different colors of markers, but not too many.
 Be consistent by writing your main points or strategies in one color and your sub-points in another color.
 Add richness with simple illustrations in other life-like colors.

 - Think about the chart in sections.
 Place your title and/or goal at the top.
 Divide the rest of the sheet of chart paper into three or four sections according to the number of essential points that “tell the story.”
 You can think of the page in horizontal blocks or as a circle.

 An anchor chart is one of the simplest ways to make learning interactive.
 They make both the teacher’s and the students’ thinking visible in ways that are easy to understand and remember.
 There’s nothing like a student-driven anchor chart to support learning and retention.